ApexRMS/prioritizr/docs/spatial_formulation_tutorial.md

 <img align="center" style="padding: 13px" width="500" src="assets/images/screenshot17.png">

 <div class=indentation>
   b.
-Open on the <b>Target</b> datasheet, and review the following inputs:
+Open the <b>Target</b> datasheet, and review the following inputs:
   <br>
   <div class=indentation>
-    i. <i>Function</i> – is set to <i>Relative</i>, so that the target may be defined as a proportion (between 0 and 1) of the desired level of feature representation in the study area.
+    i. <i>Function</i> – is set to <i>Relative</i> so that the target may be defined as a proportion (between 0 and 1) of the desired level of feature representation in the study area.
     <br><br>
     ii. <i>Amount</i> – specifies the desired level of feature representation in the study area.
 In this example, it is set to <i>0.2</i>, so that each feature would have 20% of its distribution covered by the prioritization.
   </div>